 In addition to helping those addicted get on the road to recovery, Elk Grove Village Cares is also about saving lives.
 According to the Illinois Department of Human Services, nearly 2,000 people in Illinois died of drug overdoses in 2016.
 Fully 80 percent of those fatalities were opioid related.
 Opioid-related overdoses are up 70 percent compared to 2013 statistics.

 Narcan, the brand name for a drug called naloxone, is a drug that can rapidly reduce the effects that opioids can have on the human body.
 It has proven effective in rescuing individuals who are suffering from emergency overdoses.
 Increasingly, police officers and EMTs have saved lives by deployed Narcan.
-Since 2013, Elk Grove Village Police Officers have saved 16 lives by administering Narcan to overdose victims.
+From 2013-2018, Elk Grove Village Police Officers have saved 16 lives by administering Narcan to overdose victims.
 In 2018 alone, members of the Elk Grove Village Fire Department have saved five lives by administering Narcan to overdose victims.

 The kits contain two Narcan doses that are administered via a nasal spray.
 Administering the drug requires no special training or expertise, only the willingness to by any good Samaritans willing to step in to help another in need.
+The Village has provided training on how to recognize an overdose and administer CPR to Village staff who have daily interactions with the public as well as to staff of participating businesses and organizations.

 Elk Grove Village is only the third community nationwide (Albuquerque, New Mexico and Gloucester, Massachusetts are the others) to launch a program where Narcan kits are so easily accessed in public.
 More information about Narcan can be found on the U.S. Food and Drug Administration website.